grupolp/grupolp.github.io/interface.md

 ### Cashier opening

-<p>It fulfills the function of opening the box.Must always be called before making any charges.</p>
+<p>It fulfills the function of opening the box.Must always be called before making any charges and bring the price of the card that you should use in the charge.</p>

 **Required fields:**